Level crossings by country: Israel

 Israel generally follows United States practices, and much of the Israel Railways network employs American-made crossing warning equipment.
-The crossbucks used, however, are more similar to the Russian type.
+The crossbucks are used similarly to the Russian crossbucks.
+Most level crossings also have crossbucks with stop signs and railroad crossing warning signs with an additional plate below with two side arrows that indicates which directions of trains were approaching.

-In 2017, Israel Railways reported a 22% increase in the incidents of barrier smashing during the summer months.
+In 2017, Israel Railways reported a 22% increase in the incidents of the barrier smashing during the summer months.

 Japan

 According to the Ministry of Land, Infrastructure, Transport and Tourism, there are in total about 33,300 level crossings (踏切, fumikiri) in Japan as of 2016.
 These are easily identifiable with their yellow and black crossbucks mounted adjacent to the crossing, and newer crossings are often paved in green asphalt for easy recognition.
 Most of these are protected with electronic signals (踏切警報機, fumikiri keihouki) usually equipped with alternating flashing red lights and yellow-and-black-striped barriers.
-Many signals are also equipped with signs with red LED arrows that indicate the direction of approaching trains.
+Many signals are also equipped with signs with red LED arrows that indicate the direction in which approaching trains are moving.
+Both arrows are lit if there is a train approaching from each side.